Xavier-J-Ortiz/better-databases-bloc/join-statements/joinstatements.md

 A **foreign key** would be a key in a table that links entries from this table to another table via the other table's *primary key*.
 Typically used in many to one relationships where we could link multiple of the same *primary keys* in a table by assigning it to a *foreign key* value.

-A **foreign key** real world example would be your major's program ID found within your Colleges *students* table.
+A **foreign key** real world example would be your major's program ID found within your College's database.
 Alternatively, the foreign key could also be a society that the student belongs to.
-The major ID or society ID would be the *primary key* in the College's `program major` table or the `societies` table respectively.
-The major ID or society ID could both be **foreign keys** in the `students` table.
+The major ID or society ID would be the *primary key* in the College majors listings or the societies records respectively.
+The major ID or society ID could both be **foreign keys** within the students records.

 4) Aliasing is utilizing a different variable name to represent a table's name or a column's name.
-Typically done by using the statement `AS` when declaring a `FROM` or `JOIN` statement for  representing a table name, such as:
+When there are multiple references to a table name, it can be beneficial to avoid a very long query, to alias a name in order to shorten a query's charachters, as well as simplify a perhaps multi-table query and improve readability.
+This is typically achieved by using the statement `AS` when declaring a `FROM` or `JOIN` statement for  representing a table name, such as:

 > SELECT t.column1
 > FROM table_name AS t